How to set up and install a computer printer

 Connecting the printer to the computer

-Note: A laptop computer works the same way as a desktop and can use any of the above connections if they are available.
+A laptop computer works the same way as a desktop and can use any of the above connections if they are available.

 Setup printer and install software

+After connecting the printer and turning it on, you'll need to install the printer's software and drivers.
 Every printer should come with the software used to install a printer in Windows or your operating system.

 - Insert the CD that came with the printer.
-If the CD does not automatically start, open My Computer, double-click on the CD drive, and then click the Setup or Install file.
+If the CD does not automatically start, open My Computer, double-click the CD drive, and click the Setup or Install file.
 If you have downloaded the drivers, run the downloaded setup file.

-- Follow the installation wizard and once completed, your software is installed.
+- Follow the installation wizard, and once completed, your software is installed.

 - Test the printer to make sure it is working.

-Computer with no CD drive
+Computer with no CD, DVD, or disc drive

 Installing a printer only using the drivers

-If you only want the printer to be installed and none of the extra software programs, you can only install the printer driver by following the steps below.
+If you only want the printer to be installed and none of the extra programs, you can only install the printer driver by following the steps below.

-Tip: A listing of printer drivers and software is on our printer drivers page.
+A listing of printer drivers and software is on our printer drivers page.

-Note: If you have installed the printer doing the above steps, these steps should not be necessary unless you encountered errors.
+If you have installed the printer doing the above steps, these steps should not be necessary unless you encountered errors.

-- In the Control Panel double-click the Printers or Printers and Fax icon.
+- In the Control Panel, double-click the Printers or Printers and Fax icon.

 - In the Printers window, click the Add a printer icon.

-Testing the printer
+Test the printer

 Microsoft Windows users